This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-- Line an 8-inch square baking pan with foil or parchment and then spray with nonstick cooking spray
+- Line an 8-inch (20 cm) square baking pan with foil or parchment paper.

-- Place the oats in a food processor and process into a fine powder.
+- Place the oats in a blender or food processor and process into a fine powder.

-- Add the milk, nut or seed butter and vanilla to the processor bowl.
+- Add the milk amd the nut or seed butte rto the processor bowl.
 Process, using on/off pulses, until the mixture is blended and smooth, stopping to scrape the sides and bottom of the bowl once or twice with a rubber spatula.

 - Add the protein powder to bowl; process using on/off pulses until all of the protein powder is incorporated, stopping to scrape the sides and bottom of the bowl once or twice with a rubber spatula.

 - Transfer the mixture to the prepared pan.
-Place a large piece of parchment paper, wax paper or plastic wrap (coated with nonstick cooking spray) atop bar mixture and use it to spread and flatten the bars evenly in the pan.
+Place a large piece of parchment paper, wax paper or plastic wrap atop bar mixture and use it to spread and flatten the bars evenly in the pan.
 Cover and refrigerate overnight until very firm.

 Notes